AdvancedPhotonSource/GSAS-II/docs/source/index.rst

-The following documentation is intended for those wishing to code withing the GSAS-II framework, those planning to understand how GSAS-II works or for people wishing to develop scripting applications using the API (:mod:`GSASIIscriptable`).
+The following documentation is intended for those wishing to code withing the GSAS-II framework, those planning to understand how GSAS-II works, or for people wishing to develop scripting applications using the API (:mod:`GSASIIscriptable`).

 Contents